sumairasumaira648-svg/NexTrack/README.md

-#  Off-Grid Tracker & Emergency Alert System!
+#  Nex-Track

-The **Off-Grid Tracker System** is a wearable-based tracking and safety solution designed to **monitor people and transmit GPS data without relying on cellular networks, Wi-Fi, or internet services**.
+The **Nex-Track** is a wearable-based tracking and safety solution designed to **monitor people and transmit GPS data without relying on cellular networks, Wi-Fi, or internet services**.
 The system uses **LoRa communication**, **solar-powered towers**, and **wearable watches** to enable reliable tracking, emergency alerts, and identification in remote or disconnected environments.

 This project is especially suitable for **disaster zones, remote areas, military regions, mines, forests, and off-grid industrial sites**.